AveroLLC/reporting-api-exercise/README.md

 You can think of an labor entry as a work shift and the given rate of pay at the time the employee worked that shift.

 Labor entries are used to calculate labor related reports.

+## Report Types

+These are the techical definitions of the reports that your api will need to implement

+### Labor Cost Percentage
+ - Abbreviated as **LCP**
+ - Labor cost percentage is the percentage of your revenue that pays for labor.
+ - Calculate labor cost percentage: **Labor Cost Percentage = Labor / Sales**

+     Here’s an example:

+     Let’s say you’ve added all money paid out to hourly employees over a week.
+     The total was $5,500.
+During that same time period, you brought in $22,000 worth of revenue.

+     Labor Cost Percentage = $5,500 / $22,000

+     Labor Cost Percentage = 25%

+### Food Cost Percentage
+ - Abbreviated as **FCP**
+ - Food cost percentage is the difference between what it costs to produce an item and its price on the menu.
+ - Calculate food cost percentage: **Food Cost Percentage = Item Cost / Selling Prices**

+      Here’s an example:

+      A burger is priced at $13 and costs $4 to make.

+      Food Cost Percentage = $4 / $13

+      Food Cost Percentage = 31%

+### Employee Gross Sales
+ - Abbreviated as **EGS**
+ - Employee gross sales is the sum of the of the price charged for each item the employee sold.
+Voided Items excluded.
+ - Calculate employee gross sales: **Employee Gross Sales = Sum(Selling Prices)**

+     Here’s an example:

+     A burger is priced at $13 and a shake $7.

+     Employee Gross Sales = $13 + $7

+     Employee Gross Sales = $20

 # POS API DOCUMENTATION